oiao/clut/README.md

 ## Additional notes
 * When working with large, consider using the `clut fit --scale` option to significantly speed up the fitting process
 * If your images show visible artifacts after the application of a HaldCLUT that has been previously generated with `clut fit`, you can try using the denoise option with `clut fit --denoise X`, where *X* is a value between 1e-4 and 1e-2.
-This requires the [scikit-image](https://scikit-image.org/) module.
+This requires the [scikit-image](https://scikit-image.org/) module
 * When in trouble, see `clut fit --help`